-Be extra nice while traveling, TSA agents & air traffic controllers are working without pay at Denver’s airport during the government shutdown
+TSA agents and air traffic controllers work without pay at DIA due to government shutdown

-Traveling is stressful, so often times you see the worst in mankind while at the airport.
-But before you go full-Karen while traveling in the near future, keep in mind that TSA agents & air traffic controllers are working without pay at Denver International Airport during the government shutdown.
+Traveling is stressful, so oftentimes you see the worst in mankind while at the airport.
+But, before you go full-Karen while traveling in the near future, keep in mind that TSA agents and air traffic controllers are working without pay at Denver International Airport during the government shutdown.

-Transportation Security Administration (TSA) and Federal Aviation Administration (FAA) employees are considered essential.
+TSA and FAA employees are considered essential.
 A spokesperson for DIA confirmed those workers are going unpaid in this year’s shutdown.

 “TSA and FAA Air Traffic Control staff are required to continue working unpaid during a federal shutdown.
 That being said, we cannot guarantee that TSA and FAA staffing would not be affected,” the airport wrote.